 A complete guide to start and improve in machine learning (ML), artificial intelligence (AI) in 2024 without ANY background in the field and stay up-to-date with the latest news and state-of-the-art techniques!

 I’m asked the same question multiple times a day on my social media.
 The question is “How can I start in machine learning?”.
-It frequently takes multiple forms, such as “How can I start for free?” or “How can I start if I don’t have a developer background”, etc. So I decided to write a complete guide on how to start in machine learning in 2021 from no background at all, and for free.
+It frequently takes multiple forms, such as “How can I start for free?”, “What is AI?
+How can I learn it?”, “How does AI work?
+Where can I start?”, “How can I start if I don’t have a developer background”, etc. So I decided to write a complete guide on how to start in machine learning in 2024 from no background at all, and for free.
 Because of these pertinent questions, I’ve researched a lot of resources and saved the best ones on a notepad over the past year to quickly answer the next upcoming questions.